maxphil058/simple-portfolio/README.md

-# Phil Maxwell-Mgbudem - Personal Portfolio
+# Phil Maxwell-Mgbudem - Personal Portfolio Assignment(Vanilla JS)

 This is my personal portfolio website for an Assignment.